mulesoft/mule/distributions/standalone/src/main/resources/README.txt

 =========================

 This file describes the basics of how to get started using Mule.
-For full deta ils,see the Mule Getting Started Guide at: http://www.mulesoft.org/documentation/display/MULE3INTRO/Home
+For full details, see the Getting Started Guide at: http://www.mulesoft.org/documentation/display/MULE3INTRO/Home

 Setting Up Your Environment
 ===========================

-Before you can use Mule, you must create the MULE_HOME environment variable and set it to the location of your Mule installation (Throughout the Mule documentation, this directory is referred to as MULE_HOME).
-You must also add the location of your MULE_HOME/bin directory to your path.
+Mule uses the MULE_HOME environment variable to point to the location of your Mule installation.
+It is a good practice to set this variable in your environment.
+However, if it is not set at startup, Mule will temporarily set it based on the location of the startup script.
+You may also want to add the MULE_HOME/bin directory to your path.
 If you are using Windows, you can use the System utility in the Control Panel to add the MULE_HOME variable and edit your path.
 Alternatively, you can use the export or set commands (depending on your operating system) at the command prompt, as shown in the following examples:

 Linux/Unix:
     export MULE_HOME=/opt/mule